Viktors Ignatjevs

 Viktors Ignatjevs (born April 26, 1970 in Riga, Soviet Union) is a Latvian former ice hockey player who played 11 games in the National Hockey League with the Pittsburgh Penguins.
-Currently Ignatjevs works as the assistant coach in Dinamo Riga of the Kontinental Hockey League.
+Currently Ignatjevs works as the head coach of Kunlun Red Star of the Kontinental Hockey League.
 He has a wife Lena and three daughters: Lisa, Kristina, and Sonja.
 Lisa and Kristina were born in the United States.